oscarlab/graphene-tests/busybox/README.md

 SGX=1 ./pal_loader busybox sh
 # or
 SGX=1 ./pal_loader busybox.manifest.sgx sh

+# now a shell session should be running e.g. typing:
+ls
+# should run program `ls` which lists current working directory
 ```

 Note that busybox can be started via manifest file (which contains path to